GarvVirmani/MediCure-Store/README.md

 # 🏥 MediCure Store 💊

 Welcome to **MediCure Store**, an online **MERN-based** E-commerce platform for purchasing medicines.
-Built with **MongoDB, Express, React, and Node.js**, it provides a seamless shopping experience with user authentication, a shopping cart, and checkout functionality. 🚀
+Built with **MongoDB, Express, JavaScript, and Node.js**, it provides a seamless shopping experience with user authentication, a shopping cart, and checkout functionality. 🚀

 ---